abayomipopoola/abayomipopoola/src/content/blog/job-that-suits-your-personality/index.md

 title: It's important that your job matches your personality
 date: "2018-12-13T22:40:32.169Z"
 tags: [psychology, business domain]
-description: Scale an enterprise by understanding how different personalities map to different kinds of work—and where each tends to thrive or struggle.
+description: Scale an enterprise by understanding how different personalities map to different kinds of work, and where each tends to thrive or struggle.
 slug: "job-that-suits-your-personality"
 coverImage: "./personality.png"
 ---

-Personality has a real influence on how well one performs at work—shaping your energy, your stress, and your default strengths—especially when the job isn't purely routine.
+Personality has a real influence on how well one performs at work (shaping your energy, your stress, and your default strengths) especially when the job isn't purely routine.
 Think of it as a tendency rather than a destiny: the "Big Five" traits describe inclinations, not hard limits, and people routinely stretch well beyond their defaults.

 When choosing a career, it's crucial to match your personality traits with the job requirements.
 For instance, those who have a high score in _openness_ – one of the "Big Five" personality traits – often thrive in roles that demand creativity and new ideas.
 In contrast, individuals with a high score in the _conscientiousness_ trait usually shine in structured roles like management or administration.